 Unlike a dental implant, a portion of your natural tooth must be available before a crown can be fitted.
-Crowns preserve enough natural tooth, so you still feel chewing and normal function.
+Crowns preserve enough natural teeth, so you still feel chewing and normal function.
 With good hygiene and routine dental visits, crowns often last for many years.

 When Would I Need a Dental Bridge?

-A dental bridge replaces your missing teeth by spanning the space between.
+A dental bridge replaces your missing teeth by spanning the space between them.
 Bridges are still one of the most conservative and cost-effective methods to replace missing teeth.
 The teeth on either side of the space are prepped for crowns, and replacement teeth are fitted in between.
 A bridge restores your missing space as well as your ability to chew food, and a bridge stays in the mouth versus replacements that come in and out.

 The Benefits of Dental Crowns and Dental Bridges

 Dental crowns and bridges protect fragile teeth and improve the bite when chewing.
 They also help keep the remaining natural teeth straight.
 Your gums and jaw will benefit from having these restorations in place of missing teeth.

 If you have damaged or missing teeth, please do not hesitate to call the Tosh Dental Group.
 We are ready to restore the strength and look of your smile with dental crowns and bridges.